wetryingtodorock/getblock-docs/en/rpc-service/rsk/ws/rsk_eth_protocolVersion.md

 ---
-title: rsk:eth_protocolVersion \[WebSocket\]
+title: rsk:eth_protocolVersion - Rootstock
-description: Returns the current ethereum protocol version.
+description: Example code for the rsk:eth_protocolVersion ws method. Сomplete guide on how to use rsk:eth_protocolVersion ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters